 How to Handle Comments About Your Accent in English

-For this reason, it helps to be prepared to respond when someone mentions your accent.
+It helps to be prepared to respond when someone mentions your accent.

-\Or you can make a joke like, “I wish someone had told me how hard it was to get an American accent when I started learning English.”
+Or you can make a joke like, “I wish someone had told me how hard it was to get an American accent when I started learning English.”

 In this case, be proactive.